ukb-dt/who-03-hi/index.md

-## A Simple, Scalable Intro: From Human Intelligence to WHO-India’s Living Forest
+## From Human Intelligence to WHO-India’s Needs

-Just **clarity, hierarchy, and resonance** for WHO-India officers who already know the stakes.
-This intro isn't a pitch.
-It's a **mirror**.
-They see their own process, then see it *augmented*—not replaced.

-Here’s our **three-panel, 90-second intro**, drop-in ready for Day 1, 9:00 AM sharp.
-One slide per panel.
-Zero jargon.
-Maximum signal.

----

 ## Slide 1: Human Intelligence
 *(The way we’ve always done it.
 The way they live it.)*